vszakats/hb/src/3rd/hbpmcom/doc/readme.txt

   the various functions parameters and internal routines functionality.
 -DDISABLE_TIMING -- will disable the library to use the system timer and this will disable all the xxxTimed() functions from operation as well.
-If you intent yo use the system timer for you own needs this option will disable interception of the timer IRQ (IRQ0).
+If you intent to use the system timer for you own needs this option will disable interception of the timer IRQ (IRQ0).
 -DDISABLE_PREEMPTING -- will turn off the ability to be preempted the process of handling COM IRQs.
 If you intent to use the library along